Tibor Pleiß: Return to Europe

 On 12 September 2016, Pleiß signed with Turkish club Galatasaray for the 2016–17 season.

-On July 28, 2017, Pleiß signed a two-year deal with the Spanish club Valencia Basket.

-On August 1, 2018, he signed a two (1+1) year contract with the Turkish club Anadolu Efes S.K..
-On July 12, 2020, Pleiß officially renewed his contract with Efes for another three (2+1) seasons.
+On 28 July 2017 Pleiß signed a two-year deal with the Spanish club Valencia Basket.
+On 1 August 2018 Pleiß signed a two (1+1) year contract with the Turkish club Anadolu Efes S.K.
+On 12 July 2020 Pleiß renewed his contract with Efes for another three (2+1) seasons.
+On June 17, 2024, Pleiß parted ways with the team after six successful years.
+On August 8, 2024, he signed with Trapani Shark of the Italian Lega Basket Serie A.

+On February 26, 2025, Pleiß signed with the defending EuroLeague champions Panathinaikos, reuniting with his Anadolu Efes coach Ergin Ataman.
+On July 1, 2025, Panathinaikos announced that Pleiß was released from the team.

 German national team

 Pleiß was a member of the junior national teams of Germany.
 He played for the German junior national teams at the 2007 FIBA Europe Under-18 Championship and at both the 2008 FIBA Europe Under-20 Championship Division B and the 2009 FIBA Europe Under-20 Championship.

-Pleiß is also a member of the senior men's German national basketball team.
-He first played for the senior team at EuroBasket 2009, and saw action in three games.
+Pleiß is a member of the senior men's German national basketball team.
+He first played for the senior team at EuroBasket 2009 and saw action in three games.
 He was also in the German team that participated in the 2010 FIBA World Championship in Turkey, where he was the starting center for Germany.
 He also played at the EuroBasket 2011 and the EuroBasket 2013.